 All PSAPs MUST have an MDS available to hold their data.
 The MDS MAY be shared.
 The MDS MUST be provisioned with GIS data from the layers that are provisioned to the ECRF as well as layers defined in the NG9-1-1 GIS Data Model [184] that are not included in Appendix B. The service can return a set of GIS features from a specified set of layers within a lat/long bounding box using the Web Feature Service (WFS) [93], or it can return an image file rendered from a similar set of features with a similar input specification plus a “viewport” specified by the number of pixels in X and Y using the Web Map Service (WMS) [186].
 The MDS supports both interfaces, and clients may choose which one to use.
 Note that if the WFS interface is used, the client receives a set of features and it determines what the map looks like.
 If WMS is used, the MDS determines what the map looks like.

 This version of the document has introduced a new SI design (SIv2), which is described in section 3.6.1 {add xref}, and a new SI Server FE (see section 4.24 {add xref}), which hosts this new SIv2.
-MDS implementations complying with this version of the document MUST implement the current SI and MAY implement the new SIv2.
+MDS implementations complying with this version of the document MUST implement the current SI and MAY implement the new client-side SIv2.
 A future major version of this document will deprecate the current SI in favor of the new SIv2.

 The querier may specify which layers it wishes to receive in the return feature set or image.
-For this purpose, a registry listing every layer that could be supported by the MDS is defined in Section 10.32 .
+For this purpose, a registry listing every layer that could be supported by the MDS is defined in section 10.32 {re-add xref}.
 A given GIS system may not have every layer defined in the registry and thus the return feature set or images may be a subset of the layers requested.

 The MDS for a given location is discovered with the Service Locator function.
 It is queried with one of two Web Service interfaces: a Web Feature Service (WFS) interface for features and Web Map Service (WMS) for images as defined below.

-The MDS MUST offer a Web Feature Service Version 2.0.2 [93].
+The MDS MUST offer a Web Feature Service [93].
 The WFS MAY support:

 Insert, Update, or Delete operations